abos3d/ViewModelExample/README.md

 ViewModel has been announced in IO17

-the main idea of it is to solve the problems of onConfigrationChanged like rotation
+the main idea of it is to solve the problems of onConfigurationChanged like rotation

 and to solve problems when one fragment tries to connect with another fragment